equinox-project/equinox-js/docs/docs/reactions/configuring.md

+---
+sidebar_position: 2
+---

 # Configuring

 ## Controlling throughput

-Propeller has three parameters that work together to control throughput, `batchSize`, `maxConcurrentStreams` and `maxReadAhead`.
-The first controls the size of batches read from the source, the second how many streams can be concurrently processed, and the third how many batches can be buffered in memory.
+There are three parameters working together to control throughput, `batchSize`, `maxConcurrentStreams` and `maxReadAhead`.
+Respectively they control the size of batches read from the source, how many streams can be concurrently processed, and how many batches can be buffered in memory.

-It is generally good to set `maxReadAhead` to at least `2` as that minimises downtime by allowing the feed to fetch a batch concurrently with stream handling.
-The amount of events held in memory will equial `batchSize * maxReadAhead`.
+It is generally useful to set `maxReadAhead` to at least `2` to minimise idle time by allowing the feed to fetch the next batch during the handling of the streams.
+The number of events held in memory will be up to `batchSize * maxReadAhead` (the last batch may be incomplete).
 As such `maxReadAhead=3,batchSize=1000` is roughly equivalent to `maxReadAhead=6,batchSize=500`.

 Checkpointing is performed on a per-batch basis so a larger `batchSize` will